sgall17a/AS5600/README.md

 # Micropython library for AS5600

+# PLEASE NOTE - There has been a rewrite.
+See comments below.
+The old file is in old_as5600.py

 The AS5600 is an angle sensor, based on detecting  the rotation of a magnet by the Hall effect.
 The resolution is 12 bits thus it can divide a complete rotation into 2^12 or 4096 parts.
 The device is configured and read by I2C.
 This library can read all registers on the AS5600 and can write to the writable registers.
 (This is a complete rewrite of the library which uses only common micropython features and avoids things like Descriptors used in previous version)

 The device is  cofigured and read through I2C but can also be used in a standalone mode in